 - Identifying gaps or duplication of non-medical services (e.g., social, vocational, educational and mandated general health care programs) to individuals and developing strategies to improve the delivery and coordination of these services. - Developing strategies to assess or increase the capacity of non-medical programs. - Monitoring the non-medical delivery systems. - Developing procedures for tracking families' requests for assistance with nonmedical services and the providers of such services.
-Note: the actual tracking of requests would be coded under code 9. - Evaluating the need for non-medical services in relation to specific populations or geographic areas. - Analyzing non-medical data related to a specific program, population, or geographic area. - Working with other agencies providing non-medical services to improve the coordination and delivery of services and to improve collaboration around the early identification of non-medical or social problems. - Defining the scope of each agency's non-medical services in relation to other services. - Developing advisory or work groups of professionals to provide consultation and advice regarding the delivery of non-medical services and state-mandated health screenings. - Developing non-medical referral sources. - Coordinating with interagency committees to identify, promote and develop nonmedical services.
+Note: the actual tracking of requests would be coded under code 9. - Evaluating the need for non-medical services in relation to specific populations or geographic areas. - Analyzing non-medical data related to a specific program, population, or geographic area. - Working with other agencies providing non-medical services to improve the coordination and delivery of services and to improve collaboration around the early identification of non-medical or social problems. - Defining the scope of each agency's non-medical services in relation to other services. - Developing advisory or work groups of professionals to provide consultation and advice regarding the delivery of non-medical services and state-mandated health screenings. - Developing non-medical referral sources. - Coordinating with intra-agency/inter-agency committees to identify, promote and develop non-medical services.

 CODE 7.b.
-PROGRAM PLANNING, DEVELOPMENT, AND INTERAGENCY COORDINATION - MEDICAL - Non SPMP

-Staff should use this code when performing activities associated with the development of strategies to improve the coordination and delivery of medical/dental/mental health services to clients and when performing collaborative activities with other agencies and/or providers.
-This code refers to quality management activities such as monitoring the authorization for medical services (utilization review) process, ongoing program assessment and evaluation, and the development of standards and protocols.
+PROGRAM PLANNING, DEVELOPMENT, AND INTERAGENCY COORDINATION - MEDICAL - Non SPMP medical/dental/mental health services to clients and when performing collaborative activities with other agencies and/or providers.
+This code refers to quality management activities performed by Non-SPMP such as monitoring the authorization for medical services (utilization review) process, ongoing program assessment and evaluation, and the development of standards and protocols.
 Include related paperwork, clerical activities or staff travel required to perform these activities.